LavakauT/KmersDiscovery_MEME/README.md

 You can adjust your negative data set with different ranges of logFC and adj. p-val.
 Select the range which is acceptable to ML results but please keep applying the same range in different datasets.

-> Usually the numbers of positive and negative genes are differnet.
-Unbalence dataset will affect the ML biased toward the larger one (usually be negative genes).
-To solve this problem, we chose randomly downsizing 10 times to run ML in balenced status.
-The downsizing was applied sampling with replacement.
+> Typically, the numbers of positive and negative genes in datasets are different, leading to an imbalance that can bias machine learning models toward the larger class (usually negative genes).
+To address this issue, we randomly downsize the dataset 10 times to achieve a balanced status before running machine learning algorithms.
+The downsizing process involves sampling with replacement.
 Please run [down_sizing.R](https://github.com/LavakauT/KmersDiscovery_MEME/blob/main/down_sizing.R) to get the subsets of negative gene lists.
 ![ml](https://github.com/LavakauT/KmersDiscovery_MEME/assets/132649549/a5d43f8b-a660-467c-a349-80005da40dfd)